grokify/go-nist-sp-800-53/docsrc/rev5/moderate_baseline/ps.md

 System property includes hardware authentication tokens, system administration technical manuals, keys, identification cards, and building passes.
 Exit interviews ensure that terminated individuals understand the security constraints imposed by being former employees and that proper accountability is achieved for system-related property.
 Security topics at exit interviews include reminding individuals of nondisclosure agreements and potential limitations on future employment.
 Exit interviews may not always be possible for some individuals, including in cases related to the unavailability of supervisors, illnesses, or job abandonment.
 Exit interviews are important for individuals with security clearances.
 The timely execution of termination actions is essential for individuals who have been terminated for cause.
 In certain situations, organizations consider disabling the system accounts of individuals who are being terminated prior to the individuals being notified.

-upon termination of individual employment, system access is disabled within {{ insert: param, ps-04_odp.01 }};
+upon termination of individual employment, system access is disabled within a time period within which to disable system access is defined;;

 upon termination of individual employment, any authenticators and credentials are terminated or revoked;

-upon termination of individual employment, exit interviews that include a discussion of {{ insert: param, ps-04_odp.02 }} are conducted;
+upon termination of individual employment, exit interviews that include a discussion of information security topics to be discussed when conducting exit interviews are defined; are conducted;

 upon termination of individual employment, all security-related organizational system-related property is retrieved;